sfigg/commercialization-public/manufacture/desktop/add-universal-apps-sxs.md

 **Step 2: Add/reinstall inbox apps (required whenever adding languages)**

+> [!Note]
-Note, in previous versions, it was required to first remove inbox apps.
+> In previous versions of Windows, it was required to first remove inbox apps.
 This is no longer required, and if you do, the commands may fail.

-NOTE: For Windows 10 version 1607, app bundles now only contain the dependency packages that pertain to the app.
-You no longer need to check the prov.xml file for what dependencies to install.
-Install all dependency packages found in the folder.

 1. Go to <https://microsoftoem.com> and get the supplemental OPK.
-This package includes the Windows 10, version 1703 inbox apps.
+This package includes the Windows 10 inbox apps for the most current Windows release.

 2. Extract the package to a folder, for example, E:\apps\amd64.